TomVer99/FHICT-typst-template/showcase.typ

   ```,
   caption: "Authors Option with Missing Email",
 )

 #todo([
+  It is planned to add support for email / no email for a case by case basis, but this is not yet implemented.
+])

+#todo([
   It is planned to add support for no authors, but this is not yet implemented.